-There is nothing at all scary in The Remaining’s meager 88 minute running time, unless you find the idea of God giving you the finger to be scary, but aside from some loud banging and the occasional person being dragged off by the Wraiths of God there is hardly any tension at all, and certainly not helped by the fact it’s hard to care one fig for the fate of these yahoos.
-I for one would rather be left behind then be raptured by a god who runs a “Member’s Only” club.
+There is nothing at all scary in The Remaining’s meagre 88-minute running time unless you find the idea of God giving you the finger to be scary, but aside from some loud banging and the occasional person being dragged off by the Wraiths of God there is hardly any tension at all, and certainly not helped by the fact it’s hard to care one fig for the fate of these yahoos.
+I for one would rather be left behind than be raptured by a god who runs a “Member’s Only” club.

 That the last act devolved into a preaching mess about faith wouldn’t have bothered me so much if the proceeding moments hadn’t been about as interesting as Jerry Falwell’s stool sample.